Mesothelioma Help Center

 Home | Mesothelioma Lawyer | Just Diagnosed? | Have a Question? |About Us | Contact Us

-Mesothelioma is a type of cancer that is almost exclusively caused by exposure to asbestos.
-In this form of cancer, malignant cells develop in the mesothelium, which is a protective lining that covers most of the internal organs in the body.
-Its most common site for development is the pleura, or the outer lining of the lungs and internal chest wall.
-Mesothelioma, however, may also occur in the peritoneum, or lining of the abdominal cavity, the heart, the pericardium sac and the tunica vaginalis.
+Mesothelioma is a form of cancer that is almost always caused by exposure to asbestos.
+In this disease, malignant cells develop in the mesothelium, a protective lining that covers most of the body's internal organs.
+Its most common site is the pleura (outer lining of the lungs and internal chest wall), but it may also occur in the peritoneum (the lining of the abdominal cavity), the heart, the pericardium (a sac that surrounds the heart) or tunica vaginalis.

-Most Mesothelioma victims have worked on jobs where they inhaled asbestos particles.
-Many have been exposed to asbestos dust and fiber in other ways.
-For example, washing clothes of a family member who has been exposed to asbestos with other family members’ clothing can put everyone at risk for developing Mesothelioma.
+Most people who develop mesothelioma have worked on jobs where they inhaled asbestos particles, or they have been exposed to asbestos dust and fiber in other ways.
+Washing the clothes of a family member who worked with asbestos can also put a person at risk for developing mesothelioma.
+Unlike lung cancer, there is no association between mesothelioma and smoking, but smoking greatly increases risk of other asbestos-induced cancer.Compensation via asbestos funds or lawsuits is an important issue in mesothelioma .

 Types of Mesothelioma